ShilohAlleyne/Bacterial-Efflux-Pumps-Bioinformatics-Investigations/README.md

-# Identification of Efflux Pump motifs within Bacterial Proteomes
+# Bacterial Efflux Pumps Bioinformatics Investigations
 University of East London undergrad year 3 bioinformatics project

 This is all the code used in the Identification of Efflux Pump motifs within Bacterial Proteomes project.